 Reach Up: Ending Child Poverty is Within Our Reach

-Reach Up is tasked with improving children’s well-being by providing for immediate basic needs.
-Partial funding has meant that the program has never met its objectives.
-We must do more to get families to the subsistence level of income, housing, health, and security by increasing Reach Up grants, and structuring the program to be restorative rather than punitive.
+Reach Up is tasked with improving children’s well-being by providing for immediate basic needs, including food, housing, transportation, and clothing.
+Partial funding has meant that the program continues to fall short of its objectives.
+We must do more in order to create economic security for families and eliminate the experience of poverty and improve child well-being.

-The Alliance supports Voices for Vermont’s Children in their request that the Legislature eliminates the “ratable reduction” that reduces the benefit by 50%; uses current cost of living to create a reasonable base grant; and prioritizes permanently affordable housing.
-We also support Voices’ request for an inquiry into the use of surveillance and sanctions in the program.
+The Alliance supports Voices for Vermont’s Children in their request that the Legislature eliminates the “ratable reduction” that reduces the Reach Up benefit by about 50%; uses current cost of living to create a reasonable base grant; and prioritizes permanently affordable housing.

 LEAD ORGANIZATION: Voices for Vermont’s Children